Try this year's Pro14 and travel by train

 *Subject to availability, quotas apply.
 Reserve Seat Only option is not available on additional services.
 Online Terms and Conditions apply.

 Take the family on a day out by train with our fantastic family tickets valid for 1 or 2 adults and up to 4 children.
-For more information on prices and a full list of destinations available please visit our Family Travel page.
+For more information on prices and a full list of destinations available visit our Family Travel page.

 Aviva Stadium and RDS Arena